MBB-team/VBA-toolbox/_wiki/a-few-VBA-functions.md

 ## Want to extract a subplot into a single matlab figure?

 VBA makes intensive use of "subplots", i.e. multiple graphis within the same matlab window.
 These may, at times, be difficult to eyeball.
-Running the function `getSubplots.m` effectively attaches a "context menu" to every axis of the current matlab session.
+Running the function `VBA_getSubplots.m` effectively attaches a "context menu" to every axis of the current matlab session.
 In turn, right-clicking on any axis enables one to extract the subplot into a single matlab figure.
 This can then be used to copy-paste the graphics, e.g., into powerpoint.
 Note: closing the figure will automatically replace the axis at its original location.